For only $40 per hunter, choose either a shotgun or a rifle—we’ll even include ammo!

 We only work with properties and guides that are friendly, reputable, and meet our quality standards.

-We pre-vet them all to make sure you always have an exceptional experience.
+We pre-vet them all to make sure you have an exceptional experience.

 Our transparent pricing lets you know what’s included in your experience—and what isn’t.